kahmali/meteor-restivus/README.md

 ### Route Options

-The following options are available in Restivus.addRoute (as the 2nd, optional parameter):
+The following options are available in `Restivus#addRoute` (as the 2nd, optional parameter):
 ##### `authRequired`
 - _Boolean_
 - Default: `false`